-We have joined a growing number of organisations across the UK, who are voluntarily committing to going further than the government’s minimum requirement, to make sure our staff earn enough to live on.
+We are among a growing number of organisations across the UK, who are voluntarily committing to going further than the government’s minimum requirement, to make sure our staff earn enough to live on.

 The real Living Wage is the only rate calculated based on what people need to make ends meet.
 This is different to the government’s national living wage, which is based on median earnings, rather than the cost of living.
 We believe this provides a more accurate representation of what people and their families need to get by.

-The UK Living Wage is currently £9.30 per hour, with a separate rate of £10.75 per hour for London to reflect the higher costs of transport, childcare and housing in the capital.
+As of this week, the UK Living Wage is currently £9.90 per hour, with a separate rate of £11.05 per hour for London to reflect the higher costs of transport, childcare and housing in the capital.